kriserickson/kriserickson.github.com/_posts/2015-02-21-lessons-learned-from-5-years-of-phonegapcordova-development.md

   but be aware that debugging will be much slower than running Weinre locally.

-7. **Avoid loading the Platform project in an IDE**:  Unfortunately, I break this rule all the time and because of that I need to strictly follow the [next suggestion}(#blowAway).
+7. **Avoid loading the Platform project in an IDE**:  Unfortunately, I break this rule all the time and because of that I need to strictly follow the [next suggestion](#blowAway).
 IDE Project files (whether it be Eclipse, Intellij IDEA or Android Studio, and xCode) are very complicated beasts and brittle to external editing, and if you change things in the IDE there is a good chance that the Cordova command line will not be able to prepare, upgrade, or build any more.
 Or that when do a command from the Cordova command line the project will not build properly and you will get some cryptic error that you will spend 2 hours Googling to figure out what actually happened and how to fix it (if you even can).